-Individual freelancers prefer to work from home but freelancing isn’t only confined to working from home or working as an individual.
-A group of freelancers with a diverse set of skills can join hands to form a team who can work for multiple clients or companies at the same time without any member of the team being employed either by co-freelancers or by any client on a permanent basis.
+Individual freelancers prefer to work from home, but freelancing isn’t only confined to working from home or working as an individual.
+A group of freelancers with a diverse set of skills can join hands to form a team that can work for multiple clients or companies at the same time without any member of the team being employed either by co-freelancers or by any client permanently.

-Often such team of freelancers when they expand, hire under them forming a company with the original set of freelancers owning the company and focus on building clients and employees get the bulk of the tasks done for the owners.
+Often such a team of freelancers, when they expand, hire under them, forming a company with the original set of freelancers owning the company.
+They focus on building clients and employees get the bulk of the tasks done for the owners.

 The best part of being a freelancer is, it focuses your expertise and not on your gender or location.
-It gives you a freedom of time, freedom of place, freedom to choose clients and most important of all the freedom to work in the right choice of technologies.
+It gives you freedom of time, freedom of place, freedom to choose clients, and, most important of all the freedom to work in the right choice of technologies.

 Upwork (previously oDesk and Elance) is the largest marketplace where clients share their requirements as projects and hire freelancers or companies known as agencies in Upwork.

-Freelancers can create their profile based on their subject of expertise.
-The profile is screened rigorously by Upwork team to maintain the quality of the marketplace comprising of individual freelancers and agencies within the Upwork ecosystem.
+Freelancers can create their profiles based on their subject of expertise.
+The profile is screened rigorously by the Upwork team to maintain the quality of the marketplace comprising of individual freelancers and agencies within the Upwork ecosystem.

 The process to get your Upwork profile approved is getting tougher day by day.
 Some may see it is an opportunity for seasoned freelancers.
 The rigorous approval process also helps clients reduce meaningless proposals that lead to more issues as the project commences.